 Local municipalities in Israel are the principal provider of services to their residents.
 Whether the municipality is a small village or a large city, the municipalities are the primary engine that drives economic development and growth.
 The Arab municipalities in Israel face unique challenges, however.
 These municipalities typically lack the human and financial resources, infrastructure, clout, professionalism and opportunities to optimize their functioning.
 As a result, there is a lack of economic development and hampered integration into Israel’s economy, which negatively impacts basic service delivery and the overall quality of life of residents.

-The mission of Injaz is to assist Arab municipalities in building strong, effective, and professional municipal systems and departments that position them to pro-actively advance their unique interests through the implementation of tested and sustainable professional practices.
+The mission of Injaz is to assist Arab municipalities in building strong, effective and professional systems and sustainable infrastructures that position the municipalities to pro-actively advance their economic interests and service delivery, and thereby improve the lives of residents.

 Means of Achieving These Goals: